ShahriyarR/concurrent-camera-reader/README.md

-# concurrent-camera-reader
+# Concurrent Camera Reader tutorial project repo

-The code repo for Youtube tutorial series about using Python asyncio with OpenCV to grab frames from video cameras concurrently
+The repo for Youtube tutorial series about using Python asyncio with OpenCV to grab frames from multiple video cameras concurrently.

+The Youtube playlist link will be added here ...